why Shopify Inc. [SHOP] is a Good Choice for Investors After New Price Target of $61.91

-Shopify Inc. [NYSE: SHOP] loss -0.85% on the last trading session, reaching $63.25 price per share at the time.
-The company report on June 6, 2023 at 8:31 AM that Shopify Completes Sale of Shopify Logistics to Flexport.
+Shopify Inc. [NYSE: SHOP] surged by $0.84 during the normal trading session on while it closed the day at $64.60.
+The company report on June 27, 2023 at 4:32 PM that Shopify Announces Results of its 2023 Annual Meeting of Shareholders.

-Internet, Everywhere–(Newsfile Corp. – June 6, 2023) – Shopify Inc. (NYSE, TSX: SHOP), a provider of essential internet infrastructure for commerce, announces that it has completed the previously announced sale of the majority of its former Shopify Logistics business to Flexport, a leading tech-driven global logistics platform, in accordance with the transaction agreement dated May 3, 2023.
-In connection with the sale, Shopify received stock representing a 13% equity interest in Flexport, which is incremental to its existing equity interest in Flexport.
-This transaction takes the logistics solution Shopify has been building and places it in the hands of a trusted and mission-aligned partner, Flexport.
+Internet, Everywhere–(Newsfile Corp. – June 27, 2023) – Shopify Inc. (NYSE, TSX: SHOP), a provider of essential internet infrastructure for commerce, today announced the results of its annual meeting of shareholders (the “Meeting”) held on June 27, 2023.
+All director nominees were elected to the Board of Directors and PricewaterhouseCoopers LLP was appointed as auditors.
+Shareholders also approved the advisory resolution on the Company’s approach to executive compensation, as further described in the Company’s management information circular dated May 12, 2023.

 Top 5 EV Tech Stocks to Buy for 2023